chadanderson/alfred_quick_resize/readme.txt

 Keyword: resize
 Query: MAX-DIMENSION IMAGE-NAME

-Sample Use: qresize 200 logo.jpg
+Sample Use: qr 200 logo.jpg

 // Resizes logo.jpg located on desktop to a max-width/height of 200 pixels

-Sample Use: qresize 200 *.jpg
+Sample Use: qr 200 *.jpg

-// Resizes all images with .jpg extension to max-width/height of 200 pixels
+// Resizes all images on desktop with .jpg extension to max-width/height of 200 pixels

+Sample Use: qr 200 *.*

+// Resizes all images on desktop with any file extension to max-width/height of 200 pixels